 The only power station currently under construction is Yallourn W in the La Trobe Valley.
-It is designed as a 4 unit, base load, station of 1,450 MW capacity fuelled by brown coal.
+It is designed as a 4 unit, base load station of 1,450 MW capacity fuelled by brown coal.
 The first two 350 MW units are now in commission.
 The second two units, each of 375 MW capacity, are scheduled to begin operating in 1980 and 1981.
-The Commission plans to erect a 1,000 MW natural gas fired power station at Newport to come into operation at the end of the decade.
-A hydro-electric station with one 150 MW unit capacity will be built at Dartmouth in north-eastern Victoria in conjunction with the dam currently under construction, to come into operation about 1979-80.
-A major, base load, generating complex of about 4,000 MW capacity at Loy Yang in the eastern part of the La Trobe Valley is planned to begin operating in the early 1980's.
+The total cost of the station is estimated to exceed \$400 million.
+The Commission is erecting a 500 MW natural gas fired power station at Newport to come into operation at the end of the decade.
+A hydro-electric station with one 150 MW unit capacity is being built at Dartmouth in north-eastern Victoria, in conjunction with the dam currently under construction, to come into operation about 1979-80.
+The largest future program is the proposal approved by the Government to develop a major base load generating complex of about 4,000 MW capacity at Loy Yang in the eastern part of the La Trobe Valley, planned to begin operating in the early 1980's.
+A new coal field will be opened for the project, which is expected to cost more than \$120 million at present day valuation.